 Paired this ingenious food with delightful Asian hospitality and what more could you ask for?
 Expect to be greeted with a hug, given everything you need by the warm, smiling staff, and leave with full bellies and a challenged perception of what ingredients make a great meal!

 Copenhagen’s Noma is a gastronomic sensation.
 First opened in 2003, the original Noma was probably the most influential restaurant of its time.
-Head chef René Redzepi literally revolutionised Nordic cuisine by foraging through the land’s unique flavours and using un-thought of ingredients.
+Head chef René Redzepi literally revolutionized Nordic cuisine by foraging through the land’s unique flavors and using un-thought of ingredients.

 Today, guests who visit Noma will be served a combination of peculiar dishes from their 20-piece tasting menu, which is based on the given season.
 Having explored every possible method of cooking and presenting food, you can expect to eat some interesting things.
 For example, soup inside a potted plant, seaweed foraged from beaches around Copenhagen or a pancake made from mouldy barley.
 This is created in Noma’s ‘fermented kitchen’, in the same Japanese style that creates soy sauce or miso.
 It’s understandably a little controversial and, like marmite, some will love it while others will hate it!
 But it fits strongly within Noma’s goals of pushing hard against the boundaries of what we eat.

-9. Attica: the best Michelin star restaurant in Australia
+9. Robuchon Au Dome, Macau: The best Michelin star restaurant in Macau

-11. Ultraviolet Shanghai: the most expensive Michelin star restaurant
+10. Ultraviolet Shanghai: The best Michelin star restaurant in Shanghai

-Paul Pairet’s Ultraviolet in Shanghai, is the best of its kind.
-A completely unique dining experience, the restaurant, set in an unremarkable-looking bunker, can only seat 10 guests at a time.
+The most expensive Michelin star restaurant on our list, Paul Pairet’s Ultraviolet in Shanghai, is the best of its kind.
+A completely unique dining experience, the restaurant, set in an unremarkable-looking bunker, can only seat ten guests at a time.
 But considering the 22-course menu can cost just shy of $900 per head, they won’t really need to serve many more!
-Inside the bunker, the walls of the dining room are plain, white and windowless as well.
-But during the meal they transform with lights, colours, sounds and scents for a complete treat to feel with all the senses.
+Inside the bunker, the walls of the dining room are plain, white, and windowless as well.
+But during the meal, they transform with lights, colors, sounds, and scents for a complete treat to feel with all the senses.